-Regarding this specialty of Iranian cuisine, a brief explanation about cooking rice in Iran seems necessary.
+Regarding this specialty in Iranian food varieties, a brief explanation of cooking rice in Iran seems necessary.
 There are various kinds of cooked rice based on different methods used.
 And here, I’m going to introduce two of the most common versions, namely Polo and Chelo.

 Chelo is whitish plain rice cooked and served alongside different kinds of Kebabs or stews.
 And when the rice is mixed with some other ingredients like herbs, vegetables, fruits, beans, meat, or a combination of them, it’s called Polo.